 Who doesn’t love receiving affection from their partner?
-Surprise flowers, impulsive romantic cards (as well as the obligatory Valentine’s Day card), or simply an unexpected hug can instantly lift your mood and remind you that your partner loves you without them needing to say it.
+Surprise gestures like a romantic card or simply an unexpected hug can instantly lift your mood and remind you that your partner loves you without them needing to say it.
 But did you know there might be a specific type of affection that each of us prefers?
-Do you have a certain love language you prefer?
-Do you even know what the different love languages are?
-Well hustle on in here, and get ready to learn all about the language of luuurve.

 What are love languages?

-If you were to sit and people watch in a café or restaurant, it wouldn’t take you long to notice that different people communicate love in different ways.
+If you were to sit and people-watch in a café or restaurant, it wouldn’t take you long to notice that different people communicate love in different ways.
 You only need to look at your past relationships and you’ll be able to spot which partner preferred lots of intimate contact, and which preferred being complimented regularly.

 Love languages are just someone’s preferred way of receiving love.
 It’s what makes them feel appreciated and acts as an affirmation of their partner’s affections.
 It’s been suggested that understanding your partner’s preferred love language, and vice-versa, can not only improve empathy and intimacy, but lead to a more meaningful relationship overall.